datacorridor/tensorchat-streaming/python/PUBLISHING.md

-# 📦 Publishing Guide for TensorChat Streaming
+# 📦 Publishing Guide for Tensorchat Streaming

 This guide explains how to publish new versions of the `tensorchat-streaming` package to PyPI.